Comparative Study of Differentially Private Data Synthesis Methods: Simulation Studies

 \section{Simulation Studies}

 We assess the utility and inferential properties of the sanitized data via some of the DIPS approaches presented in Section \ref{sec:methods} in four simulation studies.
-We examine the approaches in the setting of the pure $\epsilon$-DP through the application of the Laplace mechanism, but all the approaches can be executed to satisfy softer versions of DP (such as ($\epsilon,\delta$)-pDP) via the employment of appropriate sanitizers (such as the Gaussian mechanism).
-The first and second simulation studies focus on categorical data and continuous data generated from the Binomial and Normal distributions, respectively; the third and fourth simulation studies involve a mixture of categorical and continuous variables generated from Gaussian mixture models and a series of logistic regression models, respectively.
-The results are benchmarked against the statistical inferences based on the original data and the traditional MS technique without DP.
-In all the synthesis approaches examined, the sample size of each released synthetic set is the same as the original data.
+We examine the approaches in the setting of the pure $\epsilon$-DP through the application of the Laplace mechanism, but all the DIPS approaches can be applied under softer versions of DP (eg, ($\epsilon,\delta$)-pDP) via the employment of appropriate sanitizers (such as the Gaussian mechanism).
+The first and second simulation studies focus on univariate categorical data and univariate continuous data, respectively; the third and fourth simulation studies involve a mixture of categorical and continuous variables, but data are generated from different models.